Find Trade Skills Schools

 • Examine products or materials, parts, subassemblies, and packaging for damage, defects, or shortages, using specification sheets, gauges, and standards charts.

-Recordkeeping Weigher, Measurer, Checker, or Sampler Needed Skills
+What a Recordkeeping Weigher, Measurer, Checker, or Sampler Should Know

-When polled, Recordkeeping Weighers, Measurers, Checkers, and Samplers say the following skills are most frequently used in their jobs:
+Recordkeeping Weighers, Measurers, Checkers, and Samplers state the following job skills are important in their day-to-day work.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.